nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/3_sharing_objects.md

 }
 ```

-This way, the latest factors are ensured to not be altered by another thread, once the instance `OneValueCache` storing it, is referenced.
+This way, the latest factors are ensured to not be altered by another thread, once the instance `OneValueCache` storing it, it is already referenced.
 Removing the need of using lock, which can enhance the system performance, as the cost of allocation memory is typically cheaper.

 # 3. Safe publication
 ## 3.1.
 Improper publication
-Because of the visibility problem, when a thread write to a field, multiple values could be returned, leading the program to the inconsistent
+Because of the visibility problem, when a thread writes to a field, multiple values could be returned, leading the program to the inconsistent
 state.
 Look at following code:

 ```java